 - Dress appropriately - avoid denim and any other clothing that doesn't dry quickly.
 It is better to wear lots of lighter layers, which can be removed or added.
 Sturdy footwear and waterproofs are also a must.

-- Carry the right equipment including an Ordnance Survey map (OS Explorer OL41); compass; first aid kit; high energy snack; something to drink; mobile phone (be aware that coverage can be patchy); whistle.
+- Carry the right equipment including an Ordnance Survey map (OS Explorer OL41); compass; first aid kit; high energy snack; something to drink; mobile phone (be aware that coverage can be patchy); whistle and torch.

 - Always let someone know where you're going and what time you expect to be back.